zoeyespinoza/Sentiment-Analysis-IMBD/README.md

 Use the trained classification model to determine the prediction results for the test sample of reviews from the imdb_reviews_small_lemm_test.tsv file.
 Save the predictions to the pos column.
 The model accuracy should be at least 0.82.

 Save the table with results as a CSV file.
-Don't specify the file extension so that the platform accepts the file (for example, call it 'predictions').
-To submit your answer, upload your CSV file to the platform, do not submit your actual code.